KnowYourShares/KnowYourShares/README.md

 ## Build for dev
 In progress.
-Ideal: livereload
+Ideal: livereload.
+Remember to have a mongodb instance running !
-1. Terminal 1: cd www && gulp
+1. Terminal 1: cd www
+1. Terminal 1: gulp
-1. Terminal 2: nodemon
+1. Terminal 2 (open a new terminal): nodemon
-1. Open localhost:8080
+1. Open localhost:8080 in the browser.

 ## Build for production
 1. cd www